Skip to main content

 • fewer "what's the status?" messages

-• meetings spend more time deciding and less time rehashing
+• meetings and Chat spend more time deciding and less time rehashing

 • stakeholders stay aligned without extra prep